KhaledHumood/MemChar-Low-Power-and-Low-Cost-Arduino-Based-Characterization-Tool-for-Memristor-Devices/README.md

 This Code is an implementation of MemChar: Low-Power and Low-Cost Arduino-‎Based Characterization Tool for Memristor ‎Devices

-Please refer to the paper for circuit and connection guidance
+Please refer to the paper for circuit and connection guidance, also a Simulation video of MemChar functionality is added to the files.

 The work is publushed in IEEE Transactions on Instrumentation and Measurement. please cite the paper when using the code